Biopic: A Podcast Story

 About us

 Rena and Sara are two media/entertainment world professionals living in NYC.
 Rena is the history person, mostly.* Sara is the film person.
+Rena has no business doing a movie podcast without Sara.
+Sara has no business doing a history podcast without Rena.

-Sara is a publicist with experience in the retail, real estate, lifestyle, finance, technology, publishing, ecommerce, nonprofit, and entertainment sectors.
-Rena is a journalist/web producer and has worked for media outlets including BillboardFood & WineTravel + Leisure, MSN.com, and WWD as well as companies including Sotheby's, Time Inc., and Princeton University Press.
+Sara is a publicist with experience in the retail, real estate, lifestyle, finance, technology, publishing, e-commerce, nonprofit, and entertainment sectors.
+Rena is a journalist/web producer and has worked for media outlets including BillboardFood & WineTravel + Leisure, MSN.com, and WWD as well as consulting at companies including Sotheby's, Time Inc., Disney, and Princeton University Press.

 Sara is the blonde.
 Rena is the brunette.